kpecsok98/Worcester-Greenspace/README.md

 However studies show that spaces disproportionately lie within communities that are white and affluent (Boone at al., 2009; Wolch et al., 2014).
 Through this tutorial the objective is to see if it appears through visualization that this is the case in Worcester as well.
 In order to do this, the tutorial will lead the user to create layers that show the prescence of greenspace in non-Environmental Justice neighborhoods and Environmental Justice neighborhoods.
 Well what is an Environmental Justice neighborhood?
 An [Environmental Justice neighborhood](https://docs.digital.mass.gov/dataset/massgis-data-2010-us-census-environmental-justice-populations) as defined by the Massachusetts Executive Office of Energy and and Environmental Affairs has to fulfill one of the following criteria at the Census Block Group (CBG) level:

-1. Have a minority population that is >= 25%.
+1. Have a minority population that is >= 25% as of 2010.

 2. A 2010 median household income of less than $40,673.

-3. Have >= 25% of households that are English isolated, meaning there's no one in a household over 14 who speaks only English or doesn't speak English at home but overall speaks it very well.
+3. Have >= 25% of households that are English isolated, meaning there's no one in a household over 14 who speaks only English or doesn't speak English at home but overall speaks it very well as of 2010.

 In addition to comparing greenspace distribution in Environmental Justice neigbhorhoods and non-Enviornmental Justice neighborhoods this tutorial will also show how to compare greenspace distribution in Environmental Justice neighborhoods that satisfy all three criteria, and Environmental Justice neighborhoods that satisfy only some criteria.
 Lastly, it is also important to note that these qualifications for Environmental Justice neighborhoods are only used for CBGs in Massachusetts.